pollinations/pollinations/app/src/assets/text/about.md

 As for now, all the people involved are contributing hours for free to help the platform grow.

-Support Pollinations' development by donating to one of these crypto wallets:
+Support Pollinations' development by joining our **[Patreon](https://www.patreon.com/pollinations)** or donating to one of these crypto wallets:

 - **Ethereum**: 0x6c5c60EeC96c494D51e054ea415441a73795C612
 - **Bitcoin**: bc1q670man5rdj44gj3sd79pm4cp4kwed9p7xjkz66